Thoughts and Observations on the Policy Guidance of OSTP Memo August 25, 2022:

 It is interesting that they chose to use the words “scientific data” in 3bi when they are using the words scholarly publications everywhere else.
 How exactly does this apply to data derived from HSS?

 My interpretation here is that they are advising that all datasets and software that is connected to the “published research” needs to be made publicly accessible with zero embargo.
 This is the area that CHORUS has and will continue to be involved in on behalf of its stakeholder community.
+However, the memo then goes further by stating “sharing other federally funded scientific data that are not associated with peer-reviewed scholarly publications.”
+This will be very difficult for agencies to implement.
+This will be an area that institutions will likely have to grapple with more than publishers. |

 iii.
 Federal agencies should also provide guidance to researchers that ensures the digital repositories used align, to the extent practicable,(7) with the National Science and Technology Council document entitled “Desirable Characteristics of Data Repositories for Federally Funded Research.”(8)